-The results of laboratory analytical sampling from background areas will be evaluated using the one-way analysis of variance (ANOVA) method to compare group means for each of the background study reference area.
-The F values, or the ratio of mean squares between groups and the mean squared within groups, will be compared to a critical value (calculated with an $\alpha = 0.05$) to determine whether or not the difference in means is likely to be due to chance.
+The results of laboratory analytical sampling from background areas will be evaluated using the one-way analysis of variance (ANOVA) method to compare group means for each of the background study reference units.
+The F values, or the ratio of mean squares between groups and the mean squared within groups, will be compared to a critical value (calculated with an $\alpha$ = 0.05) to determine whether or not the difference in means is likely to be due to chance.
 If the F value is less than the critical value, the data sets will be considered an appropriate representation of regional background.

-Based on the results of the ANOVA, acceptable background areas will be compared to Buffer Zone and Lot 2A2 survey units via t-test.
+Based on the results of the ANOVA, acceptable background units will be compared to Buffer Zone and Lot 2A2 survey units via t-test, or other statistical analysis as discussed in the QAPP.

-A discussion of sampling design and rationale, as well as data quality objectives associated with the background study is included in the QAPP.
-The QAPP describes the decision-making process associated with determining if radionuclide concentrations in the Buffer Zone and Lot 2A2 are reduced to background (PSQ-3).
+A discussion of sampling design and rationale, as well as data quality objectives associated with the background study, is included in the QAPP.
+The QAPP describes the decision-making process associated with determining if radionuclide concentrations in the Buffer Zone and Lot 2A2 are reduced to background (PSQ-2).